Many game developers believe that there are no minimum legal wages or conditions which apply to them in Australia. This is not true.

 Do I need a tertiary qualification?

 Not necessarily.
-The laws allow for different combinations of a degree/diploma, and/or experience, and/or certification.
+The award allows for different combinations of a degree/diploma, and/or experience, and/or certification.

 If you have a TAFE diploma or other qualification, you can still be covered.